Bouni/kicad-jlcpcb-tools/README.md

 ## Usage 🥳

-Chekout this screencast, it shows quickly how to use this plugin:
+Checkout this screencast, it shows quickly how to use this plugin:

 ![KiCAD JLCPCB example](https://raw.githubusercontent.com/Bouni/kicad-jlcpcb-tools/main/images/showcase.gif)